-- Tracking: Ensure that the asset has an ENERGY STAR Portfolio Manager profile set up, including: - Current usage, occupancy, floor area and schedule data - o Complete and up-to-date whole-building energy and water values - Building Energy Audit: Conduct an energy audit that meets both the requirements of the ASHRAE preliminary energy use analysis and an ASHRAE Level 2 energy survey and analysis identified in the ASHRAE Procedures for Commercial Building Energy Audits or equivalent.
+- Tracking: Ensure that the asset has an ENERGY STAR Portfolio Manager profile set up, including: - Current usage, occupancy, floor area and schedule data - o Complete and up-to-date whole-building energy and water values for all active meters - Building Energy Audit: Conduct an energy audit that meets both the requirements of the ASHRAE preliminary energy use analysis and an ASHRAE Level 2 energy survey and analysis identified in the ASHRAE Procedures for Commercial Building Energy Audits or equivalent.
 ASHRAE Level 2 Audits evaluate building energy consumption by end use and identify areas with the greatest opportunities for improved efficiency.
-Additionally, pursuing an ASHRAE Level 2 Audit is part of the requirements of NYC's LL87, which requires an energy audit and retro-commissioning every ten years, based on the block and lot number of the property.
-Before pursuing an ASHRAE Level 2 audit, confer with your portfolio manager and the SVP and Director of Energy and Sustainability to determine the appropriate approach to pursuing an energy audit. - CFR & OMP.
-Prepare and maintain a current facilities requirements (CFR) and operations and maintenance plan (OMP) that contains the information necessary to operate the building efficiently.
-The plan must include the following: - o a systems narrative describing the mechanical and electrical systems and equipment in the building; - o a current sequence of operations for all equipment described in the systems narrative; - the building occupancy schedule; - equipment run-time schedules; - setpoints for all HVAC equipment; - o setpoints for lighting levels throughout the building; - o minimum outside air requirements; - o any changes in schedules or setpoints for different seasons, days of the week, or times of day; and - o a preventive maintenance plan for all building equipment described in the systems narrative. - Refrigerant Management.
-Document complete schedule of existing mechanical cooling and refrigeration equipment, including equipment type, refrigerant used, installation date and manufacturer. - Identify if any refrigerants with high Global Warming Potential (greater than 2,500 GWP) and Ozone Depletion Potential are in use. (i.e. any CFC-based refrigerants, which are currently banned by the Montreal Protocol, such as R-22, R-11). - All CFC-based refrigerants were phased out of manufacturing by 2005 - HCFC-based refrigerants will be phased out of manufacturing in the coming years.
+ESRT meets or exceeds the prescriptive definitions and processes set forth for an ASHRAE Level 2 Audit.
+ESRT meets and exceeds the requirements of NYC's LL87, which requires an energy audit and retro-commissioning every ten years, based on the block and lot number of the property.
+Properties who have completed a Level 2 audit can also conduct an ASHRAE Level 3 audit, which builds on the findings and recommendations of a Level 2 audit by offering more in-depth engineering analysis of potential changes.
+ESRT's 2.0/LL97 analysis process exceeds the prescribed scope of an ASHRAE Level 3 audit.
+Before pursuing an ASHRAE Level 2 or Level 3 audit, confer with your portfolio manager and the SVP and Director of Energy and Sustainability to determine the appropriate approach to pursuing an energy audit. - CFR & OMP.
+Prepare and maintain current facilities requirements (CFR) and operations and maintenance plan (OMP) that contains the information necessary to operate the building efficiently.
+The plan must include the following: - a systems narrative describing the mechanical and electrical systems and equipment in the building; - a current sequence of operations for all equipment described in the systems narrative; - the building occupancy schedule; - o equipment run-time schedules; - setpoints for all HVAC equipment; - setpoints for lighting levels throughout the building; - o minimum outside air requirements; - o any changes in schedules or setpoints for different seasons, days of the week, or times of day; and - a preventive maintenance plan for all building equipment described in the systems narrative. - Refrigerant Management.
+Document complete schedule of existing mechanical cooling and refrigeration equipment, including equipment type, refrigerant used, installation date and manufacturer. - o Identify if any refrigerants with high Global Warming Potential (greater than 2,500 GWP) and Ozone Depletion Potential are in use. (i.e. any CFC-based refrigerants, which are currently banned by the Montreal Protocol, such as R-22, R-11). - All CFC-based refrigerants were phased out of manufacturing by 2005 - HCFC-based refrigerants will be phased out of manufacturing in the coming years.
 However, existing supplies may still be available after the phase-out date.
 See below for phase-out dates for commonly used HCFC-based refrigerants.

-Phase Out Date Refrigerants January 1, 2020 R-22, 401A, 402A, 408A, 409A, 414B, 502A, 508A January 1, 2030 R-123, 134A, 236FA, 402B, 404A, 407A 407C, 407D, 410A, 507/507A, 508B
+Phase Out Date Refrigerants

+January 1, 2020 R-22, 401A, 402A, 408A, 409A, 414B, 502A, 508A

+January 1, 2030 R-123, 134A, 236FA, 402B, 404A, 407A

+407C, 407D, 410A, 507/507A, 508B